latentai/example-applications/detectors/cpp_inference/README.md

 image to be evaluated        - ../../sample_images/penguin.jpg\n
 ```
 <br>
-The inference command for Float32 would be:
+For example, the inference command for Float32 would be:

 ```
 ./bin/application \